The Gay Birders’ Club was formed in 1994 in response to an advert placed in Gay Times urging LGBT birdwatchers to get in

 From an initial 15 members, all men, our membership has grown to around 350 with almost equal numbers of men and women.

 The main purpose of the Club is to bring LGBT+ birdwatchers together.
 This is done through the events held throughout the year.
 Since 1998 there have been around 100 events each year organised by and run by members.
 These range from day events, evening walks, weekend events at birdwatching locations and extended GBC holidays to international destinations such as Nepal, California, India, the Gambia, Costa Rica and Australia.

 Every two years the Club also holds a Grand Get Together, bringing together as many members as possible in one place for a weekend of socialising and birdwatching.
 Full details of events are available only to members, but the GBC Events page will give you an indication of the range of events on offer.

 With such a friendly all-inclusive atmosphere, the Club attracts and welcomes members with all levels of birding experience.

-As a member, you will also receive the quarterly newsletter, Out Birding, by PDF.
+As a member, you will also receive the quarterly newsletter, Out Birding, in Flipbuilder format.

 The Club respects the need for discretion and confidentiality.
 Your name and details will not be passed to anyone else without your prior permission.
 We would, however, encourage you to permit your name and contact details to be forwarded to your Regional Representative to ensure that the events they organise suit you and others in your area.
 All mailing is done in plain envelopes.
 The Club is non-profit making and all monies raised go towards the production of the newsletter, the cost of advertising in the gay and birding press and to conservation work.

-Since 2002 over £5,000 has been donated to conservation projects, including supporting RSPB and BTO appeals and sponsoring two species in the 2007-11 BTO Atlas project.
+Since 1999 the Club has donated over £12,000 to conservation projects, including supporting RSPB and BTO appeals and sponsoring two species in the 2007-11 BTO Atlas project.

 If you would like to join the Gay Birders’ Club or contact us to find out more, please visit our Join Us page .